 Examination of the role of elections in the American political system.
 Focus on voting behavior, the influence of money and campaign strategy.
 Special attention to the impact of the mass media.
-Prereq.: POLS 001 or instructor's consent.
+Prerequisites: POLS 001 or instructor's consent.

 POLS 114: PUBLIC OPINION, 3 credit hrs.

 Examination of the origins and effects of public opinion.
 Exploration of the processes of socialization and political learning.
 Focus on the impact of opinions on the political activity of citizens and on governmental actions.
 Special attention to public opinion polling.
-Prereq.: POLS 001 or instructor's consent.
+Prerequisites: POLS 001 or instructor's consent.

 POLS 115: PRESIDENT NOMINATION PROCESS, 3 credit hrs.

 An in-depth study of the presidential campaign process, with special attention to the role of the Iowa Caucuses and the structure, timing and sequence of the nomination process on the way we choose our Presidential candidates.
 Focus on the role of money, media, voters and candidate strategy.
 Examination of the impact of the system on the ability of President's to govern.
 Prerequisites: POLS 001 or instructor's consent.
 Corequisities: POLS 193 must be taken at the same time.

 POLS 116: MEDIA AND MODERN POLITICS, 3 credit hrs.

 Examination of the impact of the mass media, especially television, on American politics.
 Exploration of how the organization and broadcast patterns of the media affect political change.
 Focus on how these patterns affect the public, the president and Congress.
 Prerequisites: POLS 001 or instructor's consent.